 The Eighth Edition also incorporates a set of operating-system simulators designed by Steven Robbins of the University of Texas at San Antonio.
 The simulators are intended to model the behavior of an operating system as it performs various tasks, such as CPU and disk-head scheduling, process creation and interprocess communication, starvation, and address translation.
 These simulators are written in Java and will run on any computer system with Java 1.4.
-Students can download the simulators from WileyPLUS and observe the behavior of several operating system concepts in various scenarios.
+Students can download the simulators from WileyPLUS and observe the behavior of several operating-system concepts in various scenarios.
 In addition, each simulator includes several exercises that ask students to set certain parameters of the simulator, observe how the system behaves, and then explain this behavior.
 These exercises can be assigned through WileyPLUS.
-The WileyPLUS course also includes algorithmic problems and tutorials developed by Scott M. Pike of Texas A&M University.
+The WileyPLUS course also includes algorithmic problems and tutorials.